A journal ranking based on central bank citations

 Abstract

-We present a ranking of journals geared toward measuring the policy relevance of research.
+We present a ranking of journals geared towards measuring the policy relevance of research.
 We compute simple impact factors that count only citations made in central bank publications, such as their working paper series.
-Whereas this ranking confirms the policy relevance of the major general interest journals in the field of economics, the major finance journals fare less favourably.
-Journals specialising in monetary economics, international economics and financial intermediation feature highly, but surprisingly not those specialising in econometrics.
-The ranking is topped by the Brookings Papers on Economic Activity, followed by the Quarterly Journal of Economics and the Journal of Monetary Economics, the American Economic Journal: Macroeconomics, and the Journal of Political Economy.
+Our baseline ranking focuses on the time period 2014–23 and examines all items published in the Research Papers in Economics (RePEc) database.
+This ranking confirms the high policy relevance of journals specialising in macro, monetary and international economics.
+Also, the major general interest journals in the field of economics feature reasonably well in this ranking.
+In contrast, the major finance journals fare somewhat less favourably, with the notable exception of those focused on financial intermediation.
+Among the journals published by academic institutions, the ranking is topped by the American Economic Journal: Macroeconomics, the Quarterly Journal of Economics, and the Journal of Monetary Economics, while the International Journal of Central Banking and the BIS Quarterly Review top the list of journals issued by policy institutions.

 JEL classification: A11, E50, E58